qdrant/docs/qdrant/v0.10.x/search.md

 *Available since v0.10.0*

-If the collection was created with multiple vectors, name of searching vector should be provided:
+If the collection was created with multiple vectors, the name of the vector to use for searching should be provided:

 ```http
 POST /collections/{collection_name}/points/search